Logistics has been in the news a lot lately, and it will continue to be for some time to come.

 With constraints in infrastructure and capacity bottlenecks constricting the supply and flow of goods we see many companies rethinking their fundamental strategy and tactical operation.

 Companies have used more air cargo transportation for instance.
-Additionally larger companies have chartered their own container ships and rerouted those ships to ports with the capacity to support timely unloading of goods.
+Additionally larger companies have chartered their own container ships, looking for shipping containers for sale, and rerouted those ships to ports with the capacity to support timely unloading of goods.
 And some companies, like Amazon, have looked to vertically integrate the entire logistics infrastructure into their owned operations.

 Experienced leaders, also in short supply, are in high demand to make all of this work.
 You can have the best products, the best marketing, and the best brand, but if you can’t move your goods to market the rest of it doesn’t matter.
 Seasoned leadership is the backbone to make any logistics strategy, and the out-of-box day to day tactical management, work.